Best image sizes for LinkedIn

 • Carousel post: 1920 x 1080 or 1080 x 1080

-• Maximum video length: 10 minutes
+• Video length: 3 seconds to 10 minutes

 But what do real-world social media users say?
 Well, according to our exclusive Sked Social data set, almost a third of all images posted are 1080 x 1080 pixels, a perfect square.
 For many social media managers, this is probably a way of streamlining the content creation process, as a square asset can also be easily used for Instagram, Facebook, and other social media platforms.
 This is especially true for those companies that don’t use LinkedIn as a primary social media marketing channel.